samueldobbie/markup/README.md

 ### Future Plans

 - Add user accounts.
-- Add ability for user accounts to join a team / group to enable easy sharing of ontologies, documents, guidelines, annotations, etc.
+- Add ability for users to join a team and share ontologies, documents, guidelines, annotations, etc.
-- Allow users to provide their own data, or examples to produce synthetic data, for training of a custom model.
+- Enable users to input data, or provide examples for synthetic data, to train custom models.
 - Accessible version for color-blind users.
 - Add ability to annotate and classify images.